This post may contain affiliate links, from which we earn an income.

 Lofoten Islands, Norway

-The polar opposite of the Canary Islands, one of Europe’s popular warm winter destinations, the Lofoten Islands in winter are pretty hardcore, with average temperatures hovering around freezing, Lofoten is undoubtedly one of the best places to visit in winter in Europe if you’re looking for adventure.
+The polar opposite of the Balearic Islands, one of Europe’s popular warm winter destinations, the Lofoten Islands in winter are pretty hardcore, with average temperatures hovering around freezing, Lofoten is undoubtedly the best place to visit in winter in Europe if you’re looking for adventure.

 RELATED POST: Norway Road Trip – Three Unmissable Routes